-There were ten meetings of the Board of Directors of the Company held during 2019.
+There were eight meetings of the Board of Directors of the Company held during 2020.
 All directors attended 75% or more of the total number of meetings of the Board of Directors and the total number of meetings held by the committees on which they served.
 The Board of Directors, at its discretion, meets on a periodic basis in executive session with only non-employee directors in attendance.

 The Company does not have a written policy that members of the Board of Directors attend the Annual Meeting of Shareholders, but they are encouraged to do so.
-Four of the directors of the Company were in attendance at the 2019 Annual Meeting.
+Because of the health risks posed by COVID-19, Chairman Swetman was the only Company director in attendance in person at the 2020 annual meeting; however, the remaining directors participated by phoning into the meeting and attended the meeting by proxy.